Homemade Beef Lasagne is a huge favourite for a reason… The combination of rich bolognese sauce, creamy béchamel, pasta and cheese is hard to beat!

 - Remove the foil and cook for a further 15 minutes or until brown on top and bubbling round the sides.

-- Serve with a simple side salad and a glass of chianti.
+- Serve with a simple side salad, some garlic bread and a glass of red wine.

 - If your dish is a different shape to mine you may need to use a different number of lasagne sheets.
 Use as many as you need so that you have completely covered the bolognese sauce, without too much overlap

 - To make homemade lasagne even quicker and easier, make a double quantity of the bolognese sauce sometime before you want to make the lasagne.
 That day use half the bolognese sauce for spaghetti bolognese and freeze, or refrigerate, the other half.
 (It will keep for up to 3 days in the fridge and up to 1 month in the freezer.)
 Then, when you come to make your lasagne some days later, you will already have the bolognese sauce ready to go!
 This cuts down the time it take to make the lasagne considerably.

 - Suitable for freezing (except it you have previously frozen the bolognese sauce).

 - Nutrition information is approximate and meant as a guideline only.